- Sample Itinerary

-Exploration of the Colorado River Powell $12.95
+Exploration of the Colorado River Powell…………………………………………. $12.95

-Desolation River Guide Belknap (waterproof) $19.95
+Desolation River Guide Belknap (waterproof)…………………………………… $19.95

-The Educated Outlaw Harvey Lay Murdock (Grandson) $10.95
+The Educated Outlaw Harvey Lay Murdock (Grandson)…………………….. $10.95

-Desolation Canyon and Gray Canyons Felix E. Mutschler $10.95
+Desolation and Gray Canyons Felix E. Mutschler………………………………. $10.95

-These books can be ordered online at our e-store, or by sending the appropriate amount listed above plus $4.95 shipping and handling for the first book, and an additional $2.00 for each book thereafter to Holiday River Expeditions, 544 East 3900 South, SLC, UT 84107.
+These books can be ordered on line at www.bikeraft.com, or by sending the appropriate amount listed above plus $5.60 priority shipping to Holiday River Expeditions, 544 East 3900 South, SLC, UT 84107.
 This is available within the U.S. only.
 If outside the U.S. additional shipping and handling charges will be added.
 You can call 801-266-2087 for rates.
 These books can also be purchased at our headquarters in Green River.

 Lodging before and after your trip can be booked at one of six locations:

-River Terrace Inn 435‑564‑3401 (locally owned, pool, hot tub, full breakfast, riverside rooms available) www.river-terrace.com
+River Terrace Inn 435‑564‑3401 (locally owned, pool, hot tub, full breakfast, riverside rooms available) *10% discount

 Comfort Inn 435‑564‑3300 (inside pool, hot tub, continental breakfast – in front of our headquarters) *10% discount

-Holiday Inn Express 435-564-4439 (inside pool, hot tub, continental breakfast – west of our headquarters) www.hiexpress.com
+Holiday Inn Express 435-564-4439 (inside pool, hot tub, continental breakfast – west of our headquarters)

-Super 8 435-564-8888 (inside pool, hot tub, refrigerator, microwave) www.super8.com
+Super 8 435-564-8888 (inside pool, hot tub, refrigerator, microwave)

-Motel 6 435‑564‑3436 (pool, kids free, lower rates) www.motel6.com
+Motel 6 435‑564‑3436 (pool, kids free, lower rates)

 Sleepy Hollow 435-564-8189 (clean with lower rates)

-BE SURE TO MAKE ADVANCE RESERVATIONS!!
+BE SURE TO MAKE ADVANCE RESERVATIONS!

-There are two campgrounds in Green River: the Green River State Park (no pool, lower rates and may have mosquitos – call 435-564-3633 to make reservations), and the KOA Campground (435-564-8195 – across from our headquarters).
+If you are camping out, there are two campgrounds in Green River: the Green River State Park (no pool, lower rates and may have mosquitos – call 435-564-8195 to make reservations), and the KOA Campground (435-564-3651 – across from our headquarters).